AlexMussell/alexmussell.github.io/_posts/2020-03-26-bash-logical-operators.markdown

 ---
 layout: post
-title: Logical Operator in Bash
+title: Logical Operators in Bash
 date: 2020-03-26 19:30:00 +0000
 categories: Bash Operators
 excerpt: Today we will look at how to restructure your bash scripts to use logical operators.